ludovicwyffels/website/content/blog/2021-06_vscode-regex/index.en.md

 - In the search field:  `\{\{(\w+)\}\}`
 - In the replacement field: `{{ $1 }}`

-### In job descriptions, we would like the first letter of the job to be capitalized
+**In job descriptions, we would like the first letter of the job to be capitalized.**

 - In the search field: `(\s+) - name: (\w+)`
 - In the replacement field: `$1 - name: \u$2`